Wambug/Update_golang/README.md

 # Update_golang
-SImple script to update golang in linux
+Simple script to update golang in linux
+For the Update to take place you have to change the go version i.e